Learning the CONN Toolbox

 Minimum and Maximum Number of Participants

 Maximum enrollment is limited to 46 people.

 The minimum number of registered participants required to hold the program is 20.
-(The program held during the summer of 2015 in Cincinnati filled at 30 people; we have a larger room available here.
-It is very unlikely that the program will not be held because of not reaching the minimum enrollment.)
+(It is unlikely that the program will not be held because of not reaching the minimum enrollment.)

 The details and exact order of the schedule below are likely to be modified as the program approaches.
 Information from registrants about adding specific topics will be strongly considered and accommodated if possible.

 The "Final Application Lecture" may be re-scheduled to a time earlier in the week; perhaps the end of one of the days (probably Wednesday), or after a group dinner on that evening.